Characterisation of birefringence inhomogeneity of KAGRA sapphire mirrors from transmitted wavefront error measurements: Influence of tilt of TWE maps on the estimation of beam shape and beam power

 \section{Influence of tilt of TWE maps on the estimation of beam shape and beam power}

-In Section~\ref{sec: Constructing birefringence maps from TWE}, we show that the piston, which is usually ignored in an interferometric measurement with Fizeau interferometers, however, is an important factor in birefringence measurements with the method described in this paper.
-The tilt, also ignored in TWE measurements, has a similar effect.
-In this section, we give an example of its influence to our birefringence characterizations.
+In Section~\ref{sec: Constructing birefringence maps from TWE}, we show that the piston, which is typically ignored in interferometric measurements using Fizeau interferometers, is an important factor in birefringence measurements using the method described in this paper.
+Tilt, which is also ignored in TWE measurements, has a similar effect.
+In this section, we provide an example of its influence on birefringence characterisation.

-The tilt of a surface can be described by a combination of the first-order Zernike polynomials $Z_1^{-1}$ and $Z_1^{1}$ (shwon in Figure~\ref{fig: Z1}).
-Thus we need to add two degrees of freedom of tilt for nominator and denominator respectively in Equation~\ref{eq: new r} and this ends up with four more degrees of freedom ($a$, $b$, $c$ and $d$) for parameter scan, which yields
+The tilt of the surface can be described by a combination of the first-order Zernike polynomials $Z_1^{-1}$ and $Z_1^{1}$ (shwon in Figure~\ref{fig: Z1}).
+Therefore, we need to add two degrees of freedom of tilt for the numerator and denominator in Equation~(\ref{eq: new r}), which results in four more degrees of freedom ($a$, $b$, $c$ and $d$) for the parameter scan, yielding

-According to Figure~\ref{fig: piston}, the change in the nominator in Equation~\ref{eq: r with tilt} mainly influences the continuity factor, while the change in the denominator has a larger effect on the beam shape and power.
-Here, we set $a=b=0$ to see the influence of tilt on beam shape and power.
-Pistons $p_1$ and $p_2$ are fixed according to values giving results in red squares in Figure~\ref{fig: piston}.
-Figure~\ref{fig: tilt} shows the change of beam shape and power when we apply different amount of tilt to the denominator.
-The results labeled in red squares show a good match with birefringence measurements at POP in terms of both beam shape and beam power in p-polarization.
+According to Figure~\ref{fig: piston}, the change in the numerator of Equation~(\ref{eq: r with tilt}) mainly influences the continuity factor, whereas the change in the denominator has a larger effect on the beam shape and power.
+Here, we set $a=b=0$ to determine the influence of the tilt on the beam shape and power.
+Pistons $p_1$ and $p_2$ are fixed according to their values, resulting in the red squares shown in Figure~\ref{fig: piston}.
+Figure~\ref{fig: tilt} shows the change in the beam shape and power when different amounts of tilt are applied to the denominator.
+The results labelled with red squares show a good match with the birefringence measurements at the POP in terms of both the beam shape and beam power in p-polarisation.